So how can your Aussie business make the most of it?

 Any sales event that generates billions in revenues is going to be competitive.
 So don’t leave your communications to the last minute.
 Get to your audience now, and let them know that you’ll be participating in the sales event.
 Give them the details of your promotion and what’s in it for them.
 Do that with vigour, and you’ll reap the rewards by month-end.

-We wish you all the best in turning 2020 around and making some profit for your business.
+We wish you all the best in making some profit for your business this year.
+Sell well.